This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 Explanation

-The World Bank has met its internal climate finance target of 28% by 2020, and is now moving to an absolute quantitative target.
+The World Bank has met its internal climate finance target of 28% by 2020, and has now adopted a 35% target for 2025.

 Oil Change International (2018) Shift the Subsidies database